precice/dumux-adapter/doc/mkdocs/dumux_precice/docs/dumux_precice_coupling.md

 The data is then incorporated into the BJS boundary conditions.
 Hopefully in a smart way.

+- Let's try a `shared_ptr` concept instead of the singleton approach!
+    - Does not prevent user to create more than one instance what is somewhat bad!
+    - Does not really work.
+So forget about that now.
+Cannot pass it properly to our hacky helper functions.

 #### Questions

 In FreeFlow `ffproblem.hh`